 If you want to play around with the formula, change hydration, quantity, inoculation, and many other things, you can do so here in my Bread Calculator.

 The conclusion of this sourdough cinnamon rolls recipe

-For me there are many different variables that make for a delicious cinnamon rolls.
+For me, many different variables make for delicious cinnamon rolls.

-This cinnamon rolls meets all though criteria, and more.
+These cinnamon rolls meet all those criteria and more.
 It is by far the fluffiest, moistest cinnamon bun I’ve ever had.
 The filling is delicious.

-The smells that come off this thing is off the charts.
-Fresh baked bread, cinnamon, butter, caramel, you nose is telling your brain to just dig in, and never stop.
+The smells that come off these things are off the charts.
+Freshly baked bread, cinnamon, butter, caramel, your nose is telling your brain to just dig in, and never stop.

 If you like cinnamon rolls, and who doesn’t?
 This is your jam.
 Well, not literally, but you should make them.

 Please share this recipe for sourdough cinnamon rolls on social media

 This is my recipe for sourdough cinnamon rolls.
 If you like the recipe please consider sharing it with like-minded snack lovers on social media.